Ireland to receive 46,500 extra doses of Pfizer-BioNtech vaccine under EU deal

 The additional doses will help cushion the impact of deep cuts in expected deliveries by AstraZeneca that have slowed vaccination campaigns across the bloc.

-There are also concerns that Johnson & Johnson may struggle to begin deliveries before mid-April, though its vaccine is expected to be approved by the European Medicines Agency this week, as export controls by the United States amid tough global competition for doses put pressure on supply.
+There are also concerns that Johnson & Johnson may struggle to begin deliveries before mid-April if its vaccine is approved by the EMA, as export controls by the United States amid tough global competition for doses put pressure on supply.

 So far, vaccination campaigns have brought down deaths in the EU as vulnerable and elderly populations are inoculated, but there are concerns about the potential of new variants and hospitalisations have been increasing in some regions.